railsbridge-boston/railsbridge-boston/views/curriculum/CRUD_with_scaffolding.markdown

 * This is the code for the page that lists all the topics.
 * Index is the name given to the "default" page for a website or a section of a website.
 When you navigate to [http://localhost:3000/topics](http://localhost:3000/topics) the topics index page is what is sent to your computer.
+* If you've written HTML before many lines in the views should look familiar.
+Rails views are HTML with some extra code added to display data from the database.

 `app/views/topics/show.html.erb`